-This article is authored by Dick Leggatt, President of Derek Prince Ministries – USA and comprises his December 10, 2013 Newsletter.
+This article is authored by Dick Leggatt, President of Derek Prince Ministries – USA and this comprises his December 10, 2013 Newsletter.
 Click here to receive the Derek Prince Ministries emailed E-devotional.

 How has your year been?
 Has 2013 been a good year for you, or has it been filled with challenges?
 Whether good or challenging, I hope this letter will be encouraging to you.

 I recently had the honor of participating in a conference prayer call that marked the 40th anniversary of the founding of Intercessors for America, an organization that has advocated strong prayer for the United States over the last 40 years.
 Dave Kubal, director of IFA, had asked me to share briefly about Derek Prince’s involvement in the founding of IFA, and then lead off a time of prayer with all those participating in the conference call.

 I was delighted at the prospect of recounting Derek’s history with the organization — it’s a wonderful story to tell.
 But I also wanted to pay special attention to the prayer side as well.
 So, in preparation for the call, I asked the Lord: “What should be my focus in prayer?”
 His answer came very clearly in the form of a Scripture verse: “Strengthen the hands which hang down.”
 When I referred to Strong’s online concordance to locate the reference, Hebrews 12:12, another citation appeared alongside it: Nehemiah 6:9.
 The combination of those two passages brought some very inspiring revelation.